 Remember, the main driver of hypertrophy is volume, and it does not seem to matter where that volume comes from.
 This was illustrated in a study that compared the muscle hypertrophy when using a heavy load and light load with volume equated for.
 Specifically, one trained performed 7 sets of 3 reps while one trained 3 sets with 10 reps, but the total overall volume was equal.
 The result was that muscle growth was similar for both groups, but the strength group had greater strength gains.

 This means hypertrophy can technically be achieved with any load, but when it comes to the high reps vs low reps discussion, improvements in strength require heavier loads (85% or greater), closer to maximum intensity on an RPE scale, using a rep range of 3-6.
-However, you should still use a moderate load (70-80% 1RM) with 6-12 reps for muscle hypertrophy.
+However, you should still use a moderate load (70-80% 1RM) with 6-12 reps for muscle hypertrophy (study).
 Why?
 Because it is a much more efficient way to get in a high amount of volume with a sufficient load to train the type II fibers.

 Now, let's go over the differences between strength and hypertrophy training in regards to reps and sets, rest time, exercise selection, volume, how to progressive overload, and best splits.